pnm27/snRNA_scRNA_Pipeline/README.md

 - Major changes to *run_update_logs.sh*:
   - Parameters and arguments are arranged as arrays.
   - Accepts new parameters for annotations &mdash wet_lab file and annotations.
+- Simplified the cellsnp rule.
+Now it just runs cellsnp-lite (filtering of snps is trial and error method - better suited outside the pipeline).
+- To accommodate checkpointed split_bams, the following modules are moved to a new function in **produce_targets.smk**:
+  - starsolo_split_bams
+  - starsolo_split_bams_gt_demux
+  - starsolo_split_bams_gt_demux_multi_vcf
+  - starsolo_gt_demux_identify_swaps
+- Dead code removed:
+  - targets_resolve_swaps_gt_demux
+  - targets_multibamsummary
+  - targets_multibamsummaryPlotCorr
+  - targets_all
+  The related last_step branches (multibamsummaryplotcorr, multibamsummary, starsolo_resolve_swaps_gt_demux) are removed from both dispatcher functions.
+- wc_d eliminated: Every expand(..., zip, **wc_d) call now replaced with either:
+  - _expand_pools(template) (static, pool-only expansion)
+  - _expand_pools_donors(template, wildcards) (runtime, pool+donor expansion).
+  Only these places I need to meddle with if I change the wildcard structure.
+- Target builders now consistently return list.
+- _picard_targets extracted: Both targets_PICARD and the _with_picard helper call it, eliminating the duplicated config key lookups that previously appeared in both targets_PICARD and inline in produce_targets.
+- targets_multiome now uses a dispatch dict instead of an if/elif chain, so adding a new stage is one line.
+Both dispatcher functions raise on unrecognised steps rather than silently returning an empty list, which would cause confusing downstream failures.
+- Now, dependent on input type (), rule STARsolo_sort can utilize per-pool (wildcards.pool) memory.
+- Removed unused sub-snakefiles called **helper_functions.smk** and **analyse_vireo.smk**.

 ## Requirements